 Rent increase where tax increase

-14. (1) Notwithstanding a provision in a lease, licence or permit for commercial property that is in effect on January 1, 2013, where that lease, licence or permit does not include a provision enabling the owner of the commercial property to increase the rent or require an annual deposit in relation to an increase in property tax payable by the owner, that lease, licence or permit is considered to include such a clause.
+14. (1) Notwithstanding a provision in a lease, licence or permit for commercial property that is in effect on January 1, 2013, where that lease, licence or permit does not include a provision enabling the owner of the commercial property to increase the rent or require an annual deposit in relation to an increase in property tax or a business improvement area levy payable by the owner, that lease, licence or permit is considered to include such a clause.

 (2) Where a deposit is required or the rent is increased under subsection (1), the owner shall give the tenant notice in writing at least 90 days before the deposit is required or the rent is increased.

 (3) Notice under subsection (2) may be provided by

 (b) giving it to an agent or an employee of the tenant on the premises;